SamuelWhittle/smol-rpi-dashcam/README.md

 ## Configuration
 This project is based on `rpicam-apps`.
 You can view their documentation here: [rpicam-apps docs](https://www.raspberrypi.com/documentation/computers/camera_software.html)

 Most `rpicam-apps` options you would want to change can be easily adjusted in `dashcam_config.txt` in the project root.
+If you want to configure the segment length
+e.g.: `segment=900000`
+Make sure you use a value greater than 60000 (milliseconds), the cron job responsible for making sure there is enough space on your flashdrive runs once every 60 seconds.

 You can view your Pi Camera Modules Hardware specs here: [Pi Camera Module specs](https://www.raspberrypi.com/documentation/accessories/camera.html#hardware-specification)